Stewart Hosie

-Stewart Hosie (born 3 January 1963) is a Scottish National Party (SNP) politician serving as Member of Parliament (MP) for Dundee East since 2005.
-He has served as the SNP Shadow Chancellor of the Exchequer since December 2022, and previously from 2015 to 2017.
+Stewart Hosie (born 3 January 1963) is a Scottish National Party (SNP) politician who served as Member of Parliament (MP) for Dundee East from 2005 to 2024.
+He served as the SNP Treasury Spokesperson from 2022 to 2023, and previously from 2015 to 2017.
 He served as the SNP Shadow Chancellor of the Duchy of Lancaster and Shadow Minister for the Cabinet Office since 2021.
 He served as Deputy Leader of the SNP to Nicola Sturgeon from November 2014 to October 2016.
-He was also the SNP Deputy Westminster Leader and the SNP Shadow Chancellor of the Exchequer from May 2015, until he was succeeded in both positions by Kirsty Blackman in June 2017.
+He was also the SNP Deputy Westminster Leader and the SNP Treasury Spokesperson from May 2015, until he was succeeded in both positions by Kirsty Blackman in June 2017.

 Background

 Born in Dundee, Stewart Hosie was educated at Brackens Primary School, Invertay Primary School Monifieth and Carnoustie High School.
 He then attended Dundee Institute of Technology where he gained a Higher Diploma in Computer Studies.
 He worked in IT for 20 years and ran his own business.
 From 1986 to 1989 he was the SNP's first Youth Convener.
 From 1999, he spent four years as the Party's National Secretary before being elected as the Organisation Convener in 2003.